-Extensions with extenuating circumstances will only be granted for a maximum of two weeks.
+Request for exemptions from late penalties will only be granted for a maximum of two weeks.
 Coursework submitted after this time shall be treated as a non-submission and dealt with under the Policy on Extenuating Circumstances in Relation to Performance in Assessments and Examinations.